MariSchn/ETH-Algorithms-Lab-2024/Week_02/The_Great_Game/README.md

 The structure of the board (all transitions go from a lower to a higher position label) means there are no cycles.
 This structure is ideal for dynamic programming or memoization.
 You can determine the outcome from any position by working backward from the target position $N$.

-Try to define a recursive function, say `get_moves(position, is_minimizer)`, that calculates the number of moves to reach the target.
-The `is_minimizer` flag would track which player's turn it is for that
+Try to define a recursive function, say `get_moves(position, ...)`, that calculates the number of moves to reach the target from any given `position`.

-meeple—the one who wants to win quickly (minimizer) or the one who wants to delay (maximizer).
+Note that some more args are necessary to actually calculate this.

 </details>